8 Best Puppy Foods for Sensitive Stomachs & Diarrhea – 2023 Reviews & Top Picks

 The most common problematic ingredient is corn or other filler grains.
 Manufacturers use corn because it’s cheap, but your dog will likely have trouble digesting it, and it could lead to obesity down the road.
 Some grain is ok, but make sure it’s fairly far down the ingredients list.

 Corn syrup, on the other hand, should be an absolute no-go.
 The same goes for ingredients like MSG, preservatives like ethoxyquin, BHT/BHA, and propylene glycol, and any sort of “by-product.”
 These are included to artificially extend the food’s shelf life or to give the manufacturer a cheap way to get rid of all the nasty meat they couldn’t sell to more discerning customers.

 Think of it this way: if you wouldn’t eat animal by-products yourself, why feed them to your dog?
 (Also, don’t think about this if you just ate a hot dog.)

-If you’re struggling to find the right puppy food for sensitive stomachs to suit your furbaby, we recommend starting with Purina Pro Plan FOCUS.
-It’s gentle on stomachs without being bland and has all the nutrition a puppy needs to grow up big and strong.
+If you’re struggling to find the right puppy food for sensitive stomachs to suit your furbaby, we recommend starting with Ollie Dog Food.
+It’s top-pf-the=line ingredient list is gentle on little tummies without being bland and has all the nutrition a puppy needs to grow up big and strong.